Alejandro Bernal (Chilean footballer)

-Alejandro Antonio Bernal Gutiérrez is a Chilean former professional footballer who played as a midfielder for clubs in Chile and Indonesia.
+Alejandro Antonio Bernal Gutiérrez (born 21 May 1969) is a Chilean former professional footballer who played as a midfielder for clubs in Chile and Indonesia.

-Club career
+Career

-A product of Unión San Felipe youth system, Bernal made his debut in 1986, when the team was relegated to the Chilean Segunda División, alongside players such as Héctor Roco and Ricardo González, making seven appearances.
+A product of the Unión San Felipe youth system, Bernal made his debut in 1986, when the team was relegated to the Chilean Segunda División, alongside players such as Héctor Roco and Ricardo González, making seven appearances.
 He stayed with the team until the 1989 season, when they had returned to the Chilean Primera División and were again relegated to the second level.

 In the Chilean Primera División, he also played for Universidad de Chile (1990), Unión Española (1991–94), Coquimbo Unido (1995) and Deportes Puerto Montt (1999).

-In the second level of the Chilean football, he also played for O'Higgins (1997), becoming the top goalscorer of the team in the season, Deportes Linares (1998) and Deportes Ovalle (2000–01).
+In the second level of Chilean football, he also played for O'Higgins (1997), becoming the top goalscorer of the team in the season, Deportes Linares (1998) and Deportes Ovalle (2000–01).

 Abroad, he played for Indonesian club Persik Kediri in 2003–04, where he coincided with his compatriots Juan Carlos Tapia and Claudio Villan.
 As a member of Persik Kediri, he won the league title in 2003.